Drilon Shala

 Drilon Shala (born 20 March 1987) is a Finnish former professional footballer who played as a striker.
 He is of Albanian origin.
+His brother Driton is also a footballer.

 Club career

-Shala progressed through the Reipas youth academy.
+Shala progressed playing while at the Reipas youth academy.
 He made his breakthrough as a senior player for Lahti, playing for the club from 2006 to 2012.

 On 17 January 2013, Shala moved to TFF First League club Tavşanlı Linyitspor.
 At the end his first season at the club, his contract was terminated by mutual agreement.
-He eventually returned to Lahti, signing a two-year contract with his former club on 5 November 2013.
+Eventually he returned to Lahti, signing a two-year contract with his former club on 5 November 2013.
 There, he won the Finnish League Cup in 2016 with a 4–3 victory against SJK in the final; his third League Cup playing for Lahti.
-He retired from professional football in February 2020, only to return for one more season to play for his childhood club Reipas in the third-tier Kakkonen.
+He retired from professional football in February 2020 returning for only one more season to play for his childhood club Reipas in the third-tier Kakkonen.

 International career

-On 27 February 2006, five months after having been granted Finnish nationality, Shala made his debut for the Finland U19s as a substitute for Jami Puustinen during a 1–0 victory against Norway.
+On 27 February 2006, five months after having been granted Finnish nationality, Shala made his debut for the Finland U19s as a substitute for Jami Puustinen during a 1–0 win against Norway.